 In this section, we describe our basic framework for matching with pairwise spatial constraints.
-For simplicity, this employs a pairwise matching algorithm which uses the well-known SIFT interest-point detector and descriptor [4] and makes effective use of spatial information between pairs of candidate correspondences to produce good matching performance [23].
-In later sections we extend the pairwise matching ideas to a system based on complex wavelet methods.
-Note that in the following discussion, a pair of candidate correspondences refers to 2 interest points in one image being matched to 2 interest points in another image.
+For simplicity, this employs a pairwise matching algorithm, which uses the well-known SIFT interest-point detector and descriptor [4], and makes effective use of spatial information between pairs of candidate correspondences to produce good matching performance [23].
+In later sections, we extend the pairwise matching ideas to a system based on complex wavelet methods.
+Note that in the following discussion, a pair of candidate correspondences refers to two interest points in one image being matched to two interest points in another image.

-A. Framework for using spatial constraints
+A. Framework for Using Spatial Constraints

-Generally, matching algorithms that make use of spatial information such as [8], [20] have two main stages, as shown in figure 1.
-The initial matching stage finds a set of candidate correspondences between individual features of the images based on a similarity score such as the Euclidean distance, distance ratio threshold [4] or correlation score [24] of feature descriptors.
+In general, matching algorithms that make use of spatial information, such as [8] and [20] have two main stages, as shown in Fig. 1.
+The initial matching stage finds a set of candidate correspondences between individual features of the images based on a similarity score, such as the Euclidean distance, distance ratio threshold [4] or correlation score [24] of feature descriptors.
 The subsequent stage refines these correspondences using spatial information, such that the output consists of more robust correspondences.
-This is a good approach for designing these matching algorithms, since the initial matching stage eliminates features that are poor correspondences, such that the number of correspondences $N_m$ is small enough to keep the subsequent matching stage computationally efficient, instead of having to consider all $N_o$ features directly. $N_t$ is the total number of output correspondences produced by the subsequent matching stage.
-We adopt this two-stage approach for all the matching algorithms considered in this paper.
-Next, we describe a pairwise matching algorithm for this second stage, that is capable of producing robust correspondences by defining spatial constraints on the relative orientations between pairs of candidate correspondences.
+This is a good approach for designing these matching algorithms, since the initial matching stage eliminates features that are poor correspondences, such that the number of correspondences